mahikadubey/Canvas-Style-Transfer/README.md

 Researchers: Mahika Dubey & Jasmine Otto - UCSC Creative Coding

 ## Magic Marker
 The Magic Marker application allows brush interactions so that users can 'paint' on different styles through intuitive selection and dragging.
-The image below shows the intial state of the application upon opening.
+The image below shows the initial state of the application upon opening.
 Our default image of a cat is scaled to ensure that browser is able to handle style transformation of the entire image.

 ![](screenshot-magic-marker.png)